informalsystems/hermes/.changelog/unreleased/features/ibc-relayer-cli/2429-show-counterparty.md

-- Adds the show-counterparty flag to show every path in a pretty way ([#2429](https://github.com/informalsystems/ibc-rs/issues/2429))
+- Add a `--show-counterparty` flag to `hermes query channels` to show every channel, port, chain id and their counterparty's in a pretty format
+  ([#2429](https://github.com/informalsystems/ibc-rs/issues/2429))